johnchuks/events-service/README.md

 # Events Service
 This project is a simple backend service that logs historical events built with `GoLang`, `GoKit` (https://gokit.io/) and `gRPC` as the transport layer. `PostgreSQL` was chosen as the choice database for this application.
-The project

 ## Getting Started